jad-darrous/jad-darrous.github.io/_pages/cv.md

 * Feb - Jun 2016: Master graduation internship
   * Inria Grenoble Rhône-Alpes research center
   * Supervisor: Bruno RAFFIN
-  * Title: *A Programming and Data Model for In-Situ frameworks*
+  * Title: *A Programming and Data Model for in-situ Frameworks*
-    + The goal was to design a new Programming and Data Model for In-Situ frameworks to ease the representation of expressiveness of complex scientific workflow.
+    + The goal was to design a new programming and data model for in-situ frameworks (e.g., FlowVR) to ease the representation and the expressiveness of complex scientific workflow while reducing the performance overhead.
   * As [`.pdf`](../files/master-2-internship-report.pdf)